UniversalDependencies/docs/_ka/index.md

 ### Tags

-* The UD_Georgian-GLC treebank uses all UPOS tags except [DET](https://universaldependencies.org/u/pos/DET.html).
+* The UD_Georgian-GLC treebank uses all UPOS tags.
 * The UD_Georgian-GNC treebank uses all UPOS tags except [X](https://universaldependencies.org/u/pos/X.html).

 * There are two types of particles (PART) in Georgian.
 Those acting as separate words subdivided into different lexical classes: არ *ar* 'not', ვერ *ver* 'not (able)' etc.) and those belonging to clitics and occupying concrete slots in the nominal or verbal paradigm: −ღა *-ġa*, -ცა *-cʻa* etc. Thus, the PART tag is assigned to those particles, which act as separate tokens and the verbal particle denoting the indirect speech markers: -მეთქი *-metʻkʻi* 'As I said', -ო 'as he/them said' etc.